Twins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Twins have a record of 4-3.
+- In eight games as the favorite over the last 10 matchups, the Twins have a record of 5-3.

 Twins Betting Records & Stats

-- The Twins have gone 50-35 in games they were favored on the moneyline (winning 58.8% of those games).
+- The Twins have won 51 of the 86 games they were favored on the moneyline this season (59.3%).

-- Based on this contest's moneyline, the Twins' implied win probability is 55.6%.
+- Based on this game's moneyline, the Twins have an implied win probability of 56.5%.

-- Minnesota has played in 127 games with a set over/under, and have combined with its opponents to go over the total 60 times (60-60-7).
+- Minnesota has had an over/under set by oddsmakers 128 times, and have combined with opponents to go over the total in 61 of those games (61-60-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!